If your child is finding school difficult, you’re not alone.

 It’s Not Just About Trying Harder

-Many children who struggle at school are trying very hard.
+Many children who struggle at school are trying hard, and doing their best.

 They may: